cruise-automation/fwanalyzer/Readme.md

 - `Gids` : int array, (optional) specifies every allowed GID in the system, every file needs to be owned by a Gid specified in this list
 - `BadFiles` : string array, (optional) specifies a list of unwanted files, allows wildcards such as `?`, `*`, and `**` (no file in this list should exist)
 - `BadFilesInformationalOnly` : bool, (optional) the result of the BadFile check will be Informational only (default: false)
+- `FlagCapabilityInformationalOnly` : bool, (optional) flag files for having a Capability set as Informational (default: false)

 Example:
 ```toml